High Buston

-High Buston is a small hamlet and former civil parish, now in the parish of Alnmouth, on Northumberland coast situated between Alnmouth and Warkworth.
+High Buston is a small hamlet and former civil parish, now in the parish of Alnmouth, in Northumberland, England, on Northumberland coast situated between Alnmouth and Warkworth.
 High Buston Hall is a Grade II listed Georgian manor house, built about 1784.
 In 1951 the parish had a population of 55.

 Governance

 High Buston is in the parliamentary constituency of Berwick-upon-Tweed.
 In 1866 High Buston became a civil parish in its own right until it was abolished on 1 April 1955 and merged with Alnmouth.